 However, whether there is a calm growth into transcendence or a daily struggle with distress, there may be challenges that require spiritual care and support.
 Referring to older people generally, Pope Francis speaks of them as ‘spiritual pioneers’ who are exploring, for the first time in human history, what it means to develop spiritually in their 80s and 90s (Pope Francis, 2017).
 Specifically in the case of people living with dementia.
 Naomi Feil draws on a lifetime of experience to conclude that they, as other people, may have work to do before they die - reconciliation, resolution, forgiveness – which they may manifest as restlessness or anxiety (Feil, 1985).
 It is, she says, evidence of a struggle between Resolution and Vegetation, requiring spiritual care and support.
 This is the dimension of spirituality for a person living with dementia that may be overlooked, misunderstood or minimised by those offering spiritual care: they may see signs of distress and respond by offering soothing, distraction or medication in an effort to restore calm, not recognising the possibility of real spiritual growth at that moment.
 In the terms offered by Naomi Feil, they may encourage the person in distress towards ‘Vegetation’, rather than supporting their attempt to seek resolution.

-A rare insight into the challenges of a living spirituality in the face of dementia are given by the words of Robert Davis, a Baptist Minister reflecting on his experience.
+A rare insight into the challenges of a living spirituality in the face of dementia is given by the words of Robert Davis, a Baptist Minister reflecting on his experience.
 They raise the question: how may this journey be supported and encouraged by sensitive spiritual care?

 . . .Perhaps the journey that takes me away from reality into the blackness of that place of the blank, emotionless, unmoving, Alzheimer’s stare is in reality a journey into the richest depths of God’s love that few have experienced on earth.
 Who knows what goes on deep inside a person who is so withdrawn?
 At that time, I will be unable to give you a clue, but perhaps we can still talk about it later in the timeless joy of heaven. . . .